 Students collaborate with Program Coordinators and the Study Abroad Credit Team to have all credit from an official UT Austin study abroad program evaluated.
 Every effort is made to assist students in applying their study abroad credit directly to degree requirements.

-Even though Program Coordinators will facilitate the credit processing, ultimately the responsibility lies with the student.
+Even though Program Coordinators will advise on the credit process, ultimately the responsibility lies with the student.

 Students are responsible for:

-- Providing their Program Coordinator with a list of potential courses he or she plans to take abroad, as well as syllabi/course descriptions (if available).
+- Providing the Study Abroad Credit Team with potential courses not evaluated for UT credit he or she plans to take abroad, as well as syllabi/course descriptions (if available).

 - Completing the Course Verification Form in the SAO Portal on the Away Menu (to be done from abroad)